01 May Top 10 Digital Pianos Under $2000 – REVIEW | May 2021

 – Korg C1 Air at $1449 is a compact contemporary digital piano with a really nice feeling key action with good balance and weight along with a number of great features including a convincing grand piano sound.
 But what really sets this piano apart from all the others under $1500 is how big and full the sound is coming out of this smaller cabinet.
 By looking at the model you would think from its minimalist design that it might have a smaller piano sound.
 However, the internal speaker system that is housed in a separate acoustically tuned speaker box underneath the keyboard is very impressive and the sound coming out is like nothing else you have heard or will hear under $1500 in terms of how full and rich the tone is.
 The bass response is so good that the stereo piano sound coming out of it actually sounds like a real acoustic baby grand piano and I have not heard any other self contained digital piano for under $1500 sound like this one…it’s just amazing.

-The Korg C1 Air normally comes in 3 cabinet colors which include matte black, rosewood, and white along with a new limited edition customer color of White Ash (pictured above).
+The Korg C1 Air normally comes in 3 cabinet colors which include matte black, rosewood, and white along with a new limited edition color of Natural Wood-Grain black finish (pictured above).
 This model also includes a variety of acoustic piano sounds, strings, organs, harpsichord, guitar, vintage electric pianos and more.
 It also has a 2-track MIDI recorder & player that allows anyone to record their left hand and right hand parts separately and then play both parts back individually or simultaneously to evaluate your playing or practice, which is great for students or anyone working to improve their playing.
 But what this piano is really all about is “playing piano” and if that’s what you are looking to do then in our opinion you cannot miss with the Korg C1 Air digital piano, both for looks and performance.
 Go to the following link to learn more about the Korg C1 Air: Korg C1 Air Review

 Casio AP-470 Digital Piano